 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of cancer.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, visit the Clinical Trials and Latest Research sections.
+For more information, visit the About Clinical Trials and Latest Research sections.

 Cancer of the salivary gland can often be cured, especially if found early.
 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.

 Descriptions of the most common treatment options for salivary gland cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type, stage, and location of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Surgery is performed in nearly all cases of salivary gland cancer and is usually the first treatment.
-During surgery, a doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+Surgery is recommended for nearly everyone diagnosed with salivary gland cancer and is usually the first treatment.
+During surgery, a doctor performs an operation to remove the cancerous tumor and some surrounding healthy tissue, called a margin.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Endoscopic surgery.
-Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis ), which is less destructive to normal tissues than conventional surgery.
+Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis ), which is less destructive to healthy tissues than conventional surgery.
 This is used particularly when a salivary gland tumor begins in the paranasal area (around the nose) or in the larynx.
 However, this is rare.
 More often, a tumor may be found unexpectedly during endoscopic surgery for what is believed to be chronic sinusitis (inflammation).

 Neck dissection.
 A neck dissection is when the surgeon removes lymph nodes in the neck.
 This may be performed if the doctor suspects that the cancer has spread.
 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 These side effects are caused by injury to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away in a few months.
 Weakness will be permanent if a nerve is removed as part of the dissection.